 At the time of the writing, AnchorCMS provides two default extensions, Custom Field and Meta Data, which can be accessed through the Extend menu.

-Custom Field: this extension allows you to create a custom for Page or Post editor.
+this extension allows you to create a custom Page or Post editor.
 There are four types of fields allowed: HTML, File, Text, and Image.

-Using the example of adding File field type, you will be able to upload and add file for your pages or posts.
-Then, you can call it in the front-side using
+Using the example of adding File field type, you will be able to upload and add files for your pages or posts.
+Then, you can call it on the front side using

 article_custom_field function within your theme.

 I like how AnchorCMS is designed; it’s simple, elegant, and flat.
-Still, there are several parts that can be improved, and here is one (in my opinion) which is quite essential:
+Still, several parts can be improved, and here is one (in my opinion) which is quite essential.

 The goal of AnchorCMS is to make blogging super simple and beautiful.
 However, that does not mean it has to sacrifice user experience.